 Kamagra is not currently licensed for sale in the UK, and it is therefore illegal to buy or sell it in this country.
 Remember, it is illegal to buy any prescription-only medicine unless a doctor has written a prescription specifically for you.

 What is the difference between Kamagra and Viagra?

 Kamagra is said to contain the same active ingredient as Viagra – sildenafil citrate.
 However, because Kamagra is not legal in the UK you will only be able to obtain it through illegal websites.
 These sites may very well sell you a counterfeit and potentially dangerous medicine, which in fact bears very little resemblance to Viagra.

 What legal alternatives to Kamagra are there?

 Kamagra is supposed to contain the same active ingredient as Viagra – sildenafil citrate.

 The ED treatment sildenafil (which is simply the generic (unbranded), and therefore cheaper, version of Viagra) also contains sildenafil citrate, and works in the same way as Viagra.

-Other prescription-only erectile dysfunction medicines which are legal in the UK include Spedra, Cialis and Levitra.
+Other prescription-only erectile dysfunction medicines which are legal in the UK include Spedra, Cialis, Tadalafil, Levitra and Vardenafil.